wjbeckett/harmoniq/README.md

           # --- Required Plex Configuration ---
           - PLEX_URL=http://YOUR_PLEX_IP:32400 # Replace with your Plex server URL
           - PLEX_TOKEN=YOUR_PLEX_TOKEN         # Replace with your Plex token
-          - PLEX_MUSIC_LIBRARY_NAME=Music     # Replace with the EXACT name of your Plex music library
+          - PLEX_MUSIC_LIBRARY_NAMES=Music     # Replace with the EXACT name of your Plex music library

           # --- Scheduling & Timezone ---
           - RUN_INTERVAL_MINUTES=1440          # Update playlists daily (1440), hourly (60), etc.